ted-jenks/EnigmaMachine/README.md

 The executable must be started with the configuration files for the plugboard, reflector and rotors of the machine (example files given here).

 The machine can take a string of characters and encode/decode them.
 Passing an encoded string to a machine with the same setup as the message was encoded with will decode it.

+This is a machine not the alen turing code cracker.